Student-centered learning theory: What the research says

 - Learners have their foundational needs met.

-- Students cultivate positive, authentic identities.
+- Students work to cultivate positive, authentic identities.

 - Teachers facilitate and honor student agency and ownership.